SkynetAppDev/skynetappdev.github.io/Approach Document for setting up SSL on EC2.md

 command : openssl req -new -key indusmdemr.com.key -out indusmdemr.com.csr<br />

 ####Step 4:
 * View the generated CSR and copy.
-Paste it later to your GoDaddy SSL Certificate Management Tool
+Paste it later to your GoDaddy SSL Certificate Management Tool.

 ####Step 5:
 * Install your certificate gd_bundle.crt and indusmdemr.com.crt to your server.
 Upload them to the server and  execute the following <br />